Help Your Child Learn To Talk Through Play

 Play skills must develop to a certain level before language skills are possible.
 A child's language skills will not outpace play skills.
 Language and play are interconnected.

 Play is the key to unlocking your child's full speech and language potential.
-Let me show you how!
+I'll show you how!

 speech and language skills